Lena and Bonnie: Summary of Show

-Part 1 of the show opens with Lena & Bonnie performing the song Compatibility.
+Part 1 of the show opens with Lena and Bonnie performing the song "Compatibility".
 Lena then perform a song and dance medley of disco music.

-Bonnie then performs a medley of show tunes, Lena and Bonnie then reprise the song Compatibility and it then goes to an advert break.
+Bonnie then performs a medley of show tunes, Lena and Bonnie then reprise the song "Compatibility" and it then goes to an advert break.

-Part 2 of the show opens with Lena & Bonnie performing a reprise of the song Compatibility.
-Lena & Bonnie then perform a medley of Shirley Temple and Judy Garland Songs and Shout by Lulu.
-Lena then performs Speedy Gonzales, after which Bonnie performs the song I Can Do That.
-The song Boogie Woogie Bugle Boy is then performed by Lena & Bonnie as the Compatibility Sisters.
+Part 2 of the show opens with Lena and Bonnie performing a reprise of the song "Compatibility".
+Lena & Bonnie then perform a medley of Shirley Temple and Judy Garland songs and "Shout".
+Lena then performs "Speedy Gonzales", after which Bonnie performs the song "I Can Do That".
+A medley of the songs "Boogie Woogie Bugle Boy" and "In The Mood" is then performed by Lena and Bonnie as the Compatibility Sisters.
 It then goes to another advert break.

-Part 3 of the show opens with Lena & Bonnie performing a reprise of the song Compatibility.
-Bonnie then performs the songs New York, New York & Tomorrow, Lena then performs the songs The Air That I Breathe & Should've Listened To Mama.
-Lena & Bonnie then reprise the song Compatibility which leads into the final song of the show Razzle Dazzle.
+Part 3 of the show opens with Lena and Bonnie performing a reprise of the song "Compatibility".
+Bonnie then performs the songs "New York, New York" and "Tomorrow", Lena then performs the songs "The Air That I Breathe" and "Should've Listened To Mama".
+Lena and Bonnie then reprise the song "Compatibility" which leads into the final song of the show, "Razzle Dazzle" from the musical Chicago.